devspace-sh/devspace/docs/docs/configuration/config.yaml.md

     # Exclude node_modules from up and download
     excludePaths:
     - node_modules/
-# A list of images that should be build during devspace up
+# A map of images that should be build during devspace up
 images:
   default:
     # Image name with prefixed docker image registry